no-go/OffRouteMap/README.md

 - something similar to doxygen
 - ci/cd
 - any idea to port it to linux? maybe with glide or something strange like fltk? a hard break between code and gui?

+## Known bugs

+- caching tiles sometimes stored in a mixed way during the change of MapProvider